CNN TV

 Nope, being desperate is not attractive in any spheres of life.
 At least the masks are falling now, and the “McCain = Bush” equation is emerging.
 Let him also select Romney for VP, just to deter any reasonable independents that might still think that McCain is a “happy warrior”.
 He’s lately sadly become a “Grumpy Old Man” rather (pun intended).

-Becker Dallas, Texas July 31st, 2008 2:46 pm ET
+July 31, 2008 at 2:46 pm |

 Probably not but look at all the media attention it has gotten him for free.
 Your network is not only talking about it on your show but about 3 times per hour on the CNN news and every other news outlet including talk shows.